 - Sudden trouble walking, dizziness, loss of balance or coordination

 - Sudden severe headache with no known cause.

 If you experience any of these symptoms, call 911.
 Do not drive yourself or have anyone drive you to the hospital.

 The best treatment for a stroke is prevention.
 Risk factors for stroke are similar to risk factors for heart disease.
-You should know your personal risk factors and work with your healthcare provider to control those risk factors that can be controlled.
+You should know your personal risk factors and work with your health care provider to control those risk factors that can be controlled.
 For more information about stroke and TIA, speak with your health care provider.
 If you need assistance with finding a provider near you, please call 610-738-2300.